gohyperr/hecs/README.md

 # Hecs

-A high performance lightweight ECS with a plugin ecosystem.
+A high performance lightweight ECS with a plugin ecosystem!

 Read more at [packages/hecs](packages/hecs)